DylanMoriarty/dylanmoriarty.github.io/app/_blog/18-Basketweavers.md

 - Is this contribution full of questionably overlapping features, such as seven overlapping parks?
 - Is this contribution made by someone who just joined, with less than 5 edits, and mapping major features like lakes?

 & to detect other vandalism, the same sort of checks are used for the rest of the database broadly speaking.

-But, even when checks don't catch vandalism, OSM is widely used and people are pretty quick to notice when something like the following shows up in their hometown;
+Even when checks don't catch vandalism, OSM is widely used and people are pretty quick to notice when something like the following shows up in their hometown;

 <div class="images">
 	<img src="../assets/graphics/blog/bwo/osm_vandal.png">